Kandawmin Garden Mausolea: Mausoleum of Khin Kyi

 The mausoleum was built in memory of Khin Kyi, wife of Aung San, Father of the Nation of modern-day Myanmar, and mother of Aung San Suu Kyi.
 She died in Yangon on 28 December 1988, at the age of 76, after suffering a severe stroke.
 Her funeral, held on 2 January 1989, was attended by over 200,000 people, despite the presence of military trucks which intervened to try to prevent the gathering.

 The mausoleum of Khin Kyi lies to the south of the Mausoleum of Queen Supalayat.

 Political significance

-In December 1974, the government refused to hold a state funeral for U Thant, and a series of protests and riots took place in Yangon known as U Thant funeral crisis.
+In December 1974, refusal to hold a state funeral for U Thant caused a series of protests and riots took place in Yangon as part of the U Thant funeral crisis.
 The government declared martial law and violently crushed the protests.

 On 23 March 1976, university students used the 100th anniversary of Thakin Kodaw Hmaing’s birth to gather at his mausoleum.
 More than 100 students were arrested during the peaceful anti-government demonstration.
 Since then, Thakin Kodaw Hmaing had become anathema to the military regime.
 His writings had been censored and even mention of his name banned from time to time.